 With every HTPC, you will need a good remote control to manage all the different devices hooked up to it.
 This calls for a universal remote.
 The best is the Logitech Harmony 650, but if you’d like to save a few bucks, you have a few other options.

-It’s Not Just Tech!
+It’s Not Just About the Tech

 The Only Place to Splurge: Receiver

 Think of the receiver like the processor of a PC, the engine or a car, or the patty of a burger.
 If you get this wrong, the whole thing is ruined.
-If you get it right, compromises in other parts are bearable.
+If you get it right, other compromises are bearable.